 Crowned with a castle, its cobbled streets served by clattering, mustard-yellow trams, and its window displays trimmed with arrangements of pastel de nata tarts, Lisbon is a fantastic destination for families.

 One of its most exciting elements (besides the reliably sunny climate) is its dashing maritime history.
 When Portugal was a significant ocean-going power, charting new routes to Asia and the New World, Lisbon was the heart of the action.

 Begin delving into this fascinating Golden Age at Belém Tower, where explorers of yore would enjoy the sight of a cheering populace, sending them off into the unknown.
 Here you’ll learn about Prince Henry, the navigator responsible for much of Portugal’s waterborne renown.
 You’ll also want to stop by the tomb of Vasco da Gama, the navigator famous for discovering the maritime route to India.

 For an even deeper dive, head to the Maritime Museum for a full accounting of Portugal on the high seas since the Middle Ages onward.
 It’s especially splendid for its intricate model galleons—perfect for a range of ages (including adult) to enjoy.

-Europe’s largest aquarium, the vasty Oceanário De Lisboa, also calls the city home.
+One of the best aquariums in the world and the largest in Europe, the vasty Oceanário De Lisboa also calls the city home.
 It’s a two-level affair allowing both surface-level and undersea browsing of the 500-plus marine species patrolling the aquarium’s flooded spaces.